bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/FrameworkStats.png

-It includes the following information for each task in the list:
+It displays the following information for each task in the list:

-- Task name
+- Task name.
-- State - Task status
+- State - Task status.
 - Directories - Directories of tasks of the instance.
 They are live references to the task change logs on Mesos.
-- State change - The date of the last status change
+- State change - The date of the last status change.
-- Reason - The reason of the status change
+- Reason - The reason of the status change.
-- Last node - Name of node that was used by a task before the status change (task failure)
+- Last node - Name of node that was used by a task before the status change (task failure).
-- Node - Name of node used by the task
+- Node - Name of node used by the task.

-This is the statistic data from a Mesos framework that starts a module.
-The statistics is aggregated for started instances.
+These data are the statistic from the Mesos framework that starts a module.
+The statistics are aggregated for started instances.

 The list of instances can be filtered by its type and/or a name using the search tool above the list.